 The minimum you must know

 CNN heroically used the word “surrender” that way in graphics writing recently.
-That doesn’t mean that peace and mutual surrender will necessarily follow (because NATO decision-makers have been patterned to the contrary over prior decades) but was a historic first that reflected tremendous courage for peace and integrity.
+That doesn’t mean that peace and mutual surrender will necessarily follow.
+But this reflects a bipartisan desire for peace.

 His Excellency